fiee/croisee/README.rst

 Installation
 ------------

-It’s a Django_ application, to be run on Apache/mod_wsgi or Nginx_ with Django via gunicorn_ or FCGI.
+It’s a Django_ application, to be run on Nginx_ with Django via gunicorn_.
+(Outdated configuration files for Apache and FCGI are included.)

 The provided fabfile (fabric_ deployment) is for a Debian server and documented at http://github.com/fiee/generic_django_project